sketchplugins/plugin-directory/README.md

 - [Typesettings](https://github.com/buames/typesettings-sketch-plugin), by buames: A quest for consistency
 - [Mockplus Idoc](https://idoc.mockplus.com/download/sketch), by Mockplus: Generating Assets and Specs Automatically, Make Design Collaboration Easier
 - [Sketch Number Artboards by Position](https://github.com/radermacher/sketch-number-artboards-by-position), by Richard Radermacher: Sketch plugin to number artboards in order of position.
-- [Library Audit](https://github.com/naughtandcross/sketch-library-audit), by Colby Grenier: Export Symbol and Shared Style data from any Sketch Library to CSV.
-- [Separate Shapes](https://github.com/pez/sketchseparateshapes), by Peter Strömberg: A Sketch-app plugin that does a ”boolean” separate operation on two selected shapes.
-Like divide in Pathfinder in Adobe Illustrator.
-- [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
-- [Sketch Slicer](https://github.com/d4rekanguok/sketch-slicer), by Derek Nguyen: Create slice layers from selected layers, with padding or set a fixed size.